Marine fishing equipment

 Spear gun | Can be used in certain waters only.
 Click here for more information. |

-Gaffs (barbed and barbless) can only be used to assist in landing your catch.
-Click here for more information.
+- Gaffs can only be used to assist in landing your fish (see page 37).

 Labelling

-Hoop nets and bait traps must be attached to a tag that remains above the water's surface with the recreational fisher's full name and place of residence clearly and legibly written.
+Hoop nets and bait traps must be attached to a tag that remains above the water’s surface with the recreational fisher’s full name and telephone number OR full name and recreational fishing licence number clearly and legibly written.